 The short answer is maybe.
 The long answer is a little more complicated.

-Halle Berry is one vocal keto dieter who swears by this low carb approach to help control her type 1 diabetes and maintain a healthy weight[*].
+Halle Berry is another vocal proponent of the keto diet to help control her Type 1 diabetes and maintain a healthy weight[*].

-The Ketogenic Diet May Drastically Improve Your Diabetes
+How the Ketogenic Diet May Help Your Diabetes

-The overwhelming amount of evidence shows that a ketogenic diet can be extremely beneficial long-term approach for diabetes prevention and diabetes management.
-Specifically, keto can help people with or at risk for type 2 diabetes by:
+Specifically, keto can help people with or at risk for Type 2 diabetes by:

 - Improving insulin sensitivity